-One of the criteria for entering Phase 3 is that enough content has been collected in the knowledge base that customers have a better than 50% probability of finding something helpful through self-service.
+One indicator that we are expanding into the Building Proficiency phase is that enough content has been collected in the knowledge base that customers have a better than 50% probability of finding something helpful through self-service.
 The indicator for this is that the internal article reuse rate is equal to or greater than the create rate.
-In Phase 2 we used article reuse as the indicator for which articles should be published to self-service.
-As we move through Phase 3, we want to move away from using reuse counts as the deciding factor on what gets published for self-service, to relying on the judgment of the KCS Publishers.
-The goal?
-90% of what is known internally, and usable by the customer, will be published to self-service at the time we know it (at or before case closure).
+As we build proficiency, our goal is that 90% of what is known internally, and usable by the customer, will be published to self-service at the time we know it (at or before case closure).
 It is a bold goal, and more information can be found in this case study.

 While many issues resolved by customers using self-service will be those for which they would not have opened an incident, some of their self-service success will be on issues for which they would have opened an incident.
 This means the nature of the work coming into the assisted model (support center) will shift over time.
 A higher percentage of incoming incidents will be new, as many of the known issues are now solved through self-service.
 Knowledge workers will be spending more of their time solving new issues, and this results in a dynamic that may not have been expected.